 Alcoholic beverages, including hard liquor, beer or wine, also can affect how warfarin works.
-Experts advise that, as with food, consistency is key here as well.
-You should avoid drinking too much at any one time and always avoid binge drinking.
+Experts advise that, as with food, consistency is key.
+You should avoid drinking too much and always avoid binge drinking.

-Herbs and dietary supplements, including vitamin and mineral supplements in both pill and liquid form, also may change the way Warfarin works.
-The amount of vitamin K content in herbs and dietary supplements can vary a lot and be unknown.
-For this reason, experts recommend that you avoid taking herbs and supplements if you are taking warfarin.
+Herbs and dietary supplements, including vitamin and mineral supplements in pill and liquid form, also may change the way warfarin works.
+The amount of vitamin K content in herbs and dietary supplements can vary.
+For this reason, experts recommend avoiding taking herbal supplements if you’re taking warfarin.

-If you are taking warfarin, talk to your healthcare provider about what you are eating and also any herbs or dietary supplements you are taking.
-Your provider will monitor your INR closely to make sure that your blood thinner and your diet are working together in the best way for you.
+If you’re taking warfarin, talk to your healthcare provider about the foods you’re eating and the dietary supplements you’re taking.
+Your provider will monitor your INR closely to make sure your blood thinner and diet are working together.

 Advancing blood clot awareness, prevention, diagnosis, and successful treatments to #stoptheclot.